kuznia-rdzeni/coreblocks/docs/miscellany/exceptionsSummary.md

 working at that time.
 So there is probably a lot of other works which can be worth checking out.
 Specifically:
 - W. Walker and H. G. Cragon.
 “Interrupt processing in concurrent processors.”
 IEEE Computer, vol. 28, no. 6, June 1995
 - M. Moudgill and S. Vassiliadis.
 “Precise interrupts.”
-IEEE Micro, vol. 16, no. 1, pp. 58–67, February 1996 These two works present a survey of the topic of interrogation as a time of writing.
+IEEE Micro, vol. 16, no. 1, pp. 58–67, February 1996 These two works present a survey of the topic of interrupts as a time of writing.

 ## Interrupt handling in old PCs